Adorable Cat With Four Ears And Only One Eye Finds An Owner To Love Him Forever

 “I went and saw him prior to his procedure and right away was struck by how sweet-natured he was.
 After a few hours of having him home in recovery, I knew he was special in a way I couldn’t quite describe.”

-His smaller, front ears mildly affect his hearing as they vaguely act as earmuffs to his bigger ears.
+His smaller front ears mildly affect his hearing, as they vaguely act as earmuffs to his bigger ears.

-Frankie's overbite causes him to struggle to eat wet food, but is becoming adept at using his tongue to get dry food into his mouth.
+Frankie's overbite causes him to struggle to eat wet food, but he is becoming adept at using his tongue to get dry food into his mouth.

 And get into other sorts of mischief!